United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Gregory J. Hayes - United Technologies Corp.

-Doug, we pointed out back in June at the Air Show that we did have a sub-tier quality escape that caused us to retest a number of engines late in the second quarter.
+Yeah, Doug, as we pointed out back in June at the Air Show that we did have a sub-tier quality escape that caused us to retest a number of engines late in the second quarter.
 And that obviously caused some issues on the production line and in Toulouse, which caused the small number of aircraft to be delivered.

 Douglas Stuart Harned - Sanford C. Bernstein & Co.
 LLC

 But what happens given that in October you should be delivering the new combustor?
 So the engines that you're building before then will be, I assume, with the previous design, which has the issues that we well know about.
 How do you see that going forward since you're going to have this mix delivered out to the customer community?
-Does this mean you're going to be ultimately doing a lot more retrofits later on?
+And does this mean you're going to be ultimately doing a lot more retrofits later on?

 Gregory J. Hayes - United Technologies Corp.

-So what will happen, Doug, is because the life on the current combustor is not what we had expected, we'll have to manage that configuration.
+Well, so what will happen, Doug, is because the life on the current combustor is not what we had expected, we'll have to manage that configuration.
 And our plans for the next couple of years will be to bring those engines in at probably an earlier overhaul interval than what we had expected.
 We factored all of that in, of course, in all of the contracts that we have already, because we know the timing of how long they'll last on wing.
 And hopefully by the time we get to this next generation of combustor, we call it the CSTAR (48:12) combustor, we'll have adequate life on it so that we won't have to worry about it.
 But it's just one of those configuration things that we'll have to manage with the airline operators.

-The good news about the combustor is we can actually schedule an overhaul, so it doesn't result in canceled flights.
+The good news about the combustor is we can actually schedule an overhaul.
+It doesn't result in canceled flights.
 It doesn't result in a lot of disruption to the operator.
 And so again, you can manage that through spares and planned overhauls because you can measure the deterioration of the combustor liner over time.
-So while it will be a little bit more expensive, we factored it in.
+So while it will be a little bit more expensive, we've factored it in.
 We're working with the airlines.
 They understand the product that they're getting is not of the quality that we had originally expected, but we've got a plan to get that fixed and we'll manage it with them.

 Douglas Stuart Harned - Sanford C. Bernstein & Co.
 LLC

-So presumably this is all in the margin outlook guidance you're giving us for this year and next year.
+So presumably this is all in the margin outlook guidance you're giving us this year, next year.

 Gregory J. Hayes - United Technologies Corp.

-Yes, keep in mind these are 20-year aftermarket contracts.
+Yes, keep in mind, these are 20-year aftermarket contracts.
 So while the first overhaul might happen a little earlier, we'll incorporate other things that should keep this engine on wing longer, which will ultimately benefit the margins over the long term on the program.

 Akhil Johri - United Technologies Corp.

-I just want to make it clear that yes, it's all factored into 2017 the way we've made out our guidance, but we have not yet given guidance 2018.
-So we've got – I know you guys are anxious to get to that, but there's a timeline to follow.
+Yeah, I just want to make it clear that yes, it's all factored into 2017 the way we've made out our guidance, but we have not yet given guidance for 2018.
+So we've got – I know you guys are anxious to get to that, but there's a timeline we follow.
 We want to go through our planning process and make sure we understand fully and give you a number that we can live by.

 Douglas Stuart Harned - Sanford C. Bernstein & Co.
 LLC